Giveaway of the Day Forums » Games Discussion

 http://game.giveawayoftheday.com/keywords/#comments

 What a great repeat.
-Today’s game is not only fun, it's a great way to supplement that ‘boring’ English teaching with the kids. * see notes at the end of the review.
-Okay English can be really interesting if you like that sort of thing - I actually used to be into, English via word roots and collecting unusual dictionaries (e.g. Bernstein’s reverse dictionary) and even purchased an English course via the national press so that I could write excellent after dinner speeches and converse with statespersons or so the advert led me to believe, lol.
-It's certainly a fun way of spending a few minutes playing with words.
+Today’s game is not only fun, it's a great way to ‘supplement’ (though not replace) that ‘boring’ English teaching with the kids.
+Okay English can be really interesting if you like that sort of thing - I actually used to be into English via word roots and collecting unusual dictionaries (e.g. Bernstein’s reverse dictionary, and still do collect the odd dictionary when I come across them in charity shops and even purchased an English course via the national press so that I could write excellent after dinner speeches and converse with statespersons or so the advert led me to believe, lol).
+The game is certainly a fun way of spending a few minutes playing with words.
 I never could afford the complete oxford dictionary until it was put onto a DVD.
 Isn’t technology brilliant?

 Today’s game is well worth the download, especially if you enjoy word puzzles of any type.